Test in a live environment

 object by using the FromFile

 which helps to pass multiple PDF document objects as parameters to merge PDF.
-After passing all the objects into the merge function, then another function called SaveAs
+After passing all the objects into the merge function, another function called SaveAs

 is used to save the combined PDF files into one PDF file.